-In a haunted house, the special effects can turn a stroll through a living room into a scream-fest.
+In a haunted attraction, the special effects can turn a stroll through a living room into a scream-fest.
 While an amusement park budget isn't necessary to create hair-raising chills, smart planning is key.
-Often the best way to get a visceral reaction is to alter your guests' senses with a surprising combination of sight, sound and smell.
-Keep in mind the age of the audience who will be attending the house; you don't want crying kids and angry parents on your hands.
+Often the best way to get a visceral reaction is to alter your Halloween party guests' senses with a surprising combination of sight, sound and smell.
+Keep in mind the age of the audience who will be attending the haunted house event; you don't want crying kids and angry parents on your hands.

-Lighting is one of the fastest ways to alter a room's mood.
+Lighting is one of the fastest ways to alter a room's mood with special effects.
 Walk a guest through a pitch black room with just one light source -- even a candle or flashlight -- and the most natural setting becomes spooky.
 Using colored paper, cloth swatches and plastic gels, change a bright white overhead light into blood red or dark blue.
-Combining black lights with glowing paint or dye make a prop or wall decor appear otherworldly.
+Combining black lights with glowing paint or dye make a prop, Halloween decorations or wall decor appear otherworldly.

 Turn a grey, unfinished basement into a dungeon with a spectral cloud billowing through it.
 Cut holes in a plastic garbage can; place vacuum cleaner hoses in the can; fill the can with dry ice, and attach a fog machine to feed fog through the tubes in the garbage can.
 The result boosts the amount of fog coming out of the machine.
 Use the manufacturer's safety precautions when working with dry ice and keep children away from it.

 To conjure the scent of a graveyard or crypt, use natural scents such as dirt and potting soil.
 Place pots of the soil in strategic spots throughout the basement.